 - Toiletries (toothbrush, toothpaste, shampoo, sunscreen, etc.)

-- Toiletry appliances (hair dyer, hair straightener, razor, etc.)
+- Toiletry appliances (hair dryer, hair straightener, razor, etc.)

 - Supplies to do a basic cleaning/dusting of your space

 - Dress clothes (for formal activities, interviews, presentations, etc.)